international employment law firm alliance L&E Global

 Employer’s Obligation to Provide a Healthy and Safe Workplace

-The employer is expressly obliged to provide his employees with a safe workplace and the necessary and adequate elements and tools to prevent work accidents and professional diseases.
+The employer is expressly obliged to provide employees with a safe workplace and the necessary and adequate elements and tools to prevent work accidents and professional diseases.
 Since 2014, every employer or contracting party must implement the “Safety and Health at Work Management System” to ensure the enforcement of all health and safety at work legislation, the improvement of the work environment and conditions, and the control of any hazard or danger in the workplace.
 This system includes not only the employees of a company, but also its contractors and subcontractors.

 Complaint Procedures